Each of our author’s books is available through our bookstore on this website.

 - The Mystical Magical Abracadabracal Daniel McDougal McDouglas McFly

 HOLIDAY SPECIAL!!!!
 Meet Daniel, your friendly neighborhood environmental superhero kid-in-a-kilt!
 Story by Sheryl Rene Davis Illustrated by Eric Summers Activity Guide illustrated by Daniel Fiore Mystical Magical Abracadabracal Daniel McDougal McDouglas McFly makes a wonderful gift for that special child in you life.
 They will enjoy the activities while learning about the environment.
+ORDERS MAY NOT ARRIVE BY DECEMBER 25TH.
 Contact the publisher concerning bulk orders.
 After an 11-year journey from concept to press, our amazing environmental superhero is ready for prime time.
 There’s been an unboxing!
 Kids are clamoring for their own personal Moongeese!
 Though demand is high (yay!) the good news is that we’ll keep the 20% holiday discount while supplies last.
 You see, Daniel can’t wait to “McFly” onto your bookshelf and he’s bugging us to keep the price down!
 So the holiday price continues through the end of 2019!
 Why order directly from our website?
 You get swag like tree and wildflower seeds, stickers, and environmental superhero buttons!
 Ordering directly helps us finance print runs take to book shows, festivals, schools, and organizations that support, inform, and foster sustainable, environmentally friendly practices and lifestyles.
 Discounts are available for organizations and indie bookstores, who receive a 40% direct discount.
 For wholesale ordering, please use the “Bulk Orders” button or send a message via our contact form.
 The book is also available via giant online retailer in the clouds (we’d love it if you’d leave a review on Amazon).

 - The Doggie Investigation Gang (DIG), series by Shara Theresa Katsos